manchalarushika/asha-sahayi-bot/README.md

 ---

 ## Disclaimer

-This bot is an assistant tool and not a substitute for professional medical diagnosis
+This bot is an assistant tool and not a substitute for professional medical diagnosis.